Overview

 Until now, the competitive strategies of software companies have broadly been two things: offer more features at a lower price, or offer a better user experience.
 But when users can build services that fit them exactly, both strategies lose their meaning.
 More features?
 Users only want the features they need.
 Better UX?
 Users design it themselves in whatever way is most comfortable.

 There’s another uncomfortable truth here.
 The feature additions of existing software companies were often not for users but for the business.
-Artificially segmenting features to justify a subscription model, restricting core functionality in the free tier, creating premium features designed for upselling.
+They would artificially segment features to justify a subscription model, restrict core functionality in the free tier, and create premium features designed purely for upselling.

 As a user, you’ve probably had the experience of needing to subscribe to a “Pro plan” loaded with features you’ll never use, just to access the one feature you actually need.
 When you build your own app, these artificial restrictions vanish.
 You include what you need and nothing more.